Baked zucchini fries with a crispy parmesan panko breading are kid-friendly and the perfect way to use up summer's zucchini!

 Can I make these low carb?
 I haven't tried but know some people have used ground pork rinds as a crispy coating.
 It may be possible to swap the all purpose flour for almond flour.

-Can you freeze parmesan zucchini fries?
-I don’t think that would be a good idea, as zucchini can get very slimy after freeze/thawing.
+Can you freeze them?
+I don't think that would be a good idea, as zucchini can get very slimy after freeze/thawing.

-Can I make these parmesan zucchini fries ahead and reheat?
+Can I make them ahead and reheat?
 Yes, this works surprisingly well!
 If you have the convection setting on your oven, use this for the crispiest results.
 I reheated for 10 or so minutes at 350°F.

 These zucchini fries go well with so many recipes.
 Here's what I serve mine with: